-Our trip was June and July of 1991.
+This article is about our trip in June and July of 1991.
 We spent almost a month in Russia.
-Of course part of that time I was in Mongolia for a Ham radio contest.
+Part of that time, I was in Mongolia for a Ham radio contest.

 This page has some stories of our travel in Russia.
-I intend to add in tidbits here that aren’t worthy of being called a story.
+These are tidbits that aren’t worthy of being called a story.

 Once I saw a string of maybe two dozen phones and a queue at one phone, while all the rest were empty.
-That one was allowing the calls to be free.
+That one was allowing free calls.

-In a public building, I always looked into as many rooms as possible, just because I was nosy.
+In a public building, I always looked into as many rooms as possible, because I was nosy.
 One was quite large but had only a single desk in the middle.
 Mounted on the desk was a bracket to hold a very large roll of paper.
 A man was pulling at the roll and using scissors to cut off squares of paper to be used as toilet paper.
-If one could even find any paper in a toilet, it was always squares that weren’t quite square.
-Then I understood.
-Full employment in communism.
+The paper in a toilet, was always squares that weren’t quite square.
+Then I understood how they got full employment under communism.